 The benefits of switching to accounting software

 There are huge benefits to making the switch from spreadsheets to Making Tax Digital software.
-You’ll get these benefits straight away and be ready for MTD in April 2019.
+You’ll get these benefits straight away and be compliant with MTD.

 - More accurate accounting.
 The software will do the sums for you, and by removing the likelihood of human error, you can also wave goodbye to HMRC fines for submitting inaccurate information.